 Have the right grill for your space

 Make sure your grill doesn't dominate your space.
 Most families only need a small grill - three burners maximum.
 You don't even need a full-sized standing grill.
 'I've made full dinners on tabletop grills,' says H&G's Alex.
-'Tabletop grills like the Ninja Woodfire or the Weber Q1200 are great way to get the whole family involved in the meal.
+'Tabletop grills like the Ninja Woodfire at QVC or the Weber Q1200 are great way to get the whole family involved in the meal.
 It's like Korean barbecue in your own backyard.'

 Keep the grill clean